 With an emphasis on Judeo-Christian values, our students, guided by an exceptional faculty and staff, develop into young men and women who are foundationally equipped to engage as servant leaders.
 Upon graduating, GWA students are not only prepared to excel in higher education; they’re also ready to make meaningful and lasting contributions to their local, national and global communities.

-Each student is a valued individual with unique physical, social, emotional and intellectual abilities.
+Each student is an individual with unique physical, social, emotional, and intellectual gifts and abilities.

-In fostering students’ critical thinking skills, academic talents and creativity.
+In fostering critical thinking and problem-solving skills, imagination, and creativity.

-That promoting positive relationships and mutual respect is a responsibility of all students, staff and parents.
+That promoting positive relationships and mutual respect is a responsibility of every individual.

-Students should learn the value of taking personal responsibility for their work, actions and educational development.
+Students should be accountable, learn to self-advocate, and take personal responsibility for their work, actions, and educational development.